-The engineering giant encourages graduates to take their place on one of their many sector focused schemes, from operations management through to commercial and engineering.
+The engineering giant encourages graduates to take their place on one of their many sector-focused schemes, from operations management through to commercial and engineering.

 Of course, our interest is in the commercial programme, and the training is superb at Rolls Royce.
-If, we see that an individual has started their career at this company then we can be pretty confident their technical skills will be well rounded.
+If we see that an individual has started their career at this company then we can be pretty confident their technical skills will be well rounded.

 Through in-house training, modular learning and team-based project work, Rolls Royce seeks to provide opportunities for graduates to begin their career on the front foot and enhance the possibilities for longevity in their field of operation.
-In their commercial programme, key focus is placed on developing strategy, building relationships with senior executives and stakeholders and working with teams to understand the value and skill involved in the art of negotiation.
+In their commercial programme, a key focus is placed on developing strategy, building relationships with senior executives and stakeholders and working with teams to understand the value and skill involved in the art of negotiation.

 Some programmes here also offer the opportunity to become a member of the IACCM.